 You should indicate on the admission application whether you wish to commute from your home, live off campus, or live on campus.
 If you wish to live on campus, you must pay the \$100 enrollment deposit to facilitate the mailing of a housing packet, which will include a housing application, medical history form, meningitis vaccination waiver, and lease.
+Applicants younger than 17 or older than the age of 22 will be reviewed on a case-by-case basis and may require an interview before a housing decision is made.

 To reserve a space on campus, return the signed lease and housing application with your security deposit of \$250, \$200 of which is refunded when you abide by the lease.
 This deposit is refundable only after the terms of the lease are fulfilled.
-Space is limited and housing cannot be guaranteed so early payment of the housing deposit is suggested.
+Space is limited and housing cannot be guaranteed, so early payment of the housing deposit is suggested.